JonahDW/Image-processing/README.md

                         Measure the spectral indices of the sources using a specified spectral index image.
 Can be FITS or CASA format. (default = do not measure spectral indices).
+  --max_separation MAX_SEPARATION
+                        Only include sources in the final catalogue within a specified distance (in degrees) from the image centre.
+                        (default = include all) --flag_artefacts      Add column for flagging artefacts around bright sources (default = do not flag) --rms_image RMS_IMAGE
-  --survey SURVEY       Name of the survey to be used in source ids.
+                        Specify RMS alternative image to use for plotting (default = use RMS image from sourcefinding) --survey SURVEY       Name of the survey to be used in source ids.
   --redo_catalog REDO_CATALOG
                         Specify catalog file if you want some part of the